yogevshalmon/ebat/README.md

 ## Project Description
-EBat is a specialized tool designed to solve the all Boolean matches problem.
+EBat is a dedicated tool for all-Boolean-matching problem.
 It provides a comprehensive solution for generating matches between two single-output combinational circuits, offering researchers and engineers a powerful method for circuit comparison and analysis.

 ## Prerequisites
 - Compilation requires g++ version 10.1.0 or higher